cfenollosa/os-tutorial/01-boot-sector/README.md

 ```
 e9 fd ff 00 00 00 00 00 00 00 00 00 00 00 00 00
 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
+[ 29 more lines with sixteen zero-bytes each ]
 00 00 00 00 00 00 00 00 00 00 00 00 00 00 55 aa
 ```